LaxarJS/shop-demo/docs/tutorials/04_article_teaser_widget.md

 The _article-teaser-widget_ that we will implement in this step is going to have two features:
 It will display details on a given *article*, and it will allow the user to *confirm* adding that article to the shopping cart.
 Having learned about the event bus and the *resource*-pattern already, this part of the tutorial will introduce the *action*-pattern and explain how widgets may respond to events asynchronously.
+We will also change the _layout_ to a more sophisticated _three-column_ version.

 In the previous chapter we implemented the article-browser-widget which publishes its selected article as a resource on the event bus.
 This is exactly the information that the article-teaser-widget will use.
 Whenever the user presses the _"add to cart"_ button, the widget publishes a `takeActionRequest` event.
-This event is processed by the shopping-cart-widget (described in the next chapter) to add the selected article to the cart.
+This event is processed by the shopping-cart-widget (described in the next chapter) to add the currently selected article to the cart.

 *TODO: diagram with short explanation*